No products in the cart.

 BASIC DIY COOKIE SUPPLIES:

-- Scrap cardboard or (2) 12-inch x 12-inch brown felt squares – I used this quarter-inch thick Dimensions Wool Felt in Saddle Brown.
+- Scrap cardboard or (2) pieces of brown felt – I used this quarter-inch thick 12-inch by 12-inch Dimensions Wool Felt in Saddle Brown.

 - Our printable Gingerbread Play Bakery Kit

 - Small squares of felt in assorted colors

 - Felt scraps, buttons, beads, sequins, ricrac, bells, or similar items for extra decoration